EducationalTestingService/stanford-0mq/README.md

 For the most part, this project uses the majordomo code as provided by the [zguide](https://github.com/imatix/zguide).
 The broker provided here (`mdbroker`) is completely unmodified from the example code, so you're welcome to swap in your own.
 The same goes for `mdwrkapi`, although each of the workers provided here is a subclass of that.
 There are/will be one worker per each Stanford CoreNLP tool.

-At the moment, only a Python client API is provided, which is a subclass of (again unmodified) 'MajorDomoClient` as provided by the zguide's `mdcliapi2` module.
+At the moment, only a Python client API is provided, which is a subclass of (again unmodified) `MajorDomoClient` as provided by the zguide's `mdcliapi2` module.
 See the `example_[a-z]+_client.py` files for examples of how to use the Python client.

 ## How to Use This ##